In order to get the filters showing on your website we need to follow these steps, there is also a video guide at the bottom of this page.

 Price - use this to set up filters for price ranges, you'll need to set up the ranges, and the app will add the required tags and collections for you.

 Variant - use this option to set up filters based on your product variant options, such as "Size" or "Color", this option uses the Variant Tagger app to tag your products according to their in-stock variants.
+Learn more about this option here.

 Tag Prefix - use this option if you have grouped or prefixed tags, such as "category_tags", you can provide the prefix for the app to "look for" and it will automatically generate filters for each tag that has the given prefix.

-Step 3 - Fix collections
+Step 3: Fix collections and tags

 You may receive a warning about some collections if they require updating to work with the filtering.
+Note that filters that display any of these warnings will not be shown on the store until they have been fixed.

 "Sync Tags" warning